abhiraj-ku/cloudStore-minor-project-/README.md

-## Express-Mongoose File Upload and Authentication API

-This project is an Express-based API that provides user authentication and file management functionality.
-It utilizes:
+# CloudStore - your cloud based data storage platform

+This is a AWS based data storage platform with features like user management, file upload and retrieve , unique link for each file with password based protection and much. currently we store documents and plans to add videos and more formats for users

+### Tech stacks

-- MongoDB via Mongoose for database operations
+- MongoDB
 - AWS S3 for file storage

 **Features**

-- **User Authentication:** Signup and login functionality with Mongoose.
+- **User Authentication:** Signup and login functionality .
 - **File Upload:** Upload files to AWS S3.
 - **File Management:** Retrieve and delete user files.
-- **MongoDB Integration:** Mongoose ORM for user and file data.
-- **EJS for Templating:** Basic frontend setup with EJS.
+- **Link sharing:** share uniue links with people with password protected files
+- **Secure & Reliable :** Backed by AWS s3 claims 99.9999(11 times) of files being stored securely .

 **Project Structure**